run your first pipeline

 $

-You can pass arguments from the command line to your pipeline easy peasy.
+You can pass arguments from the cli to your pipeline easy peasy.

 The context parser will add these values into the pypyr context for you.
 Your pipeline steps can then use these values as they please with {formatting expressions}.